 In truth, it takes a bit of practice and knowhow to get your layering right.
 With this in mind, we’ve teamed up with motorcycle clothing company, REV’IT! to guide you through some of the dos and don’ts of layering correctly.

 The layering principle

-The mid layer takes your sweat and transfers it to the outer layer, and it also prevents loss of body heat by providing insulation.
-The outer layer provides protection from the elements and should help deal with moisture produced by sweat.
+The mid-layer takes your sweat and transfers it to the outer layer, and it also prevents loss of body heat by providing insulation.
+The outer layer protects from the elements and should help deal with moisture produced by sweat.

 You’ll also need to pay close attention to the length of the jacket.
 Make sure it covers your whole body, as wind or rain will take any opportunity to seep through any gaps.
 Also ensure it covers the length of your arms when stretching, and enough of your neck so that you don’t have a waterfall running down your back.

 One type of jacket that is worth considering, and in some ways can be a quality investment, is a three-layer touring jacket.
 These have a waterproof lining and insulating mid-layer packed into them, which can both normally be removed to offer greater versatility.

 As with laminated jackets, the amount of protection they offer is also worth considering.
 You want a jacket that offers fantastic abrasion resistance and comes with (or has provision for) shoulder, elbow and back armour at a minimum.

 We have occasionally found that the insulating layers aren’t as effective as dedicated third-party options, and for dealing with the rain, we prefer to have a waterproof lining bonded to the inside of the outer jacket.
 Still, when you find a good three-layer option, it is definitely worth a look.